 Immigration is an issue that calls out for imaginative leadership

 The Center for International Understanding’s Latino Initiative is unique in the nation.
 The Latino Initiative is an opportunity for our North Carolina leaders to have a deeper understanding of immigration issue and, as a result, influence local approaches to integrating Latinos into our communities.

-WHO: More than 700 alumni have participated in the program since 1998.
+WHO: Close to 800 alumni have participated in the program since 1998.
 Please see our Latino Initiative Participant List.

 RESULTS: Far-reaching results can be found in communities across North Carolina, thanks to the Latino Initiative.
 For a sampling, please see Latino Initiative Results.